Breathing & Meditation

 Vata Type: The Grounding Box

-Vata types benefit most from box breathing because it provides the structure and regularity that their mobile, scattered energy needs.
+Vata types benefit most from box breathing.
+The structure and regularity is exactly what their mobile, scattered energy needs.

 Recommended pattern: 4-4-6-2